When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

-However, there is some hope that one day fans will be able to watch the first Super Bowl since in 2005 a Pennsylvania man found a home movie in his attic that his father recorded of their home tv of the original broadcast.
-HOWEVER, don’t hold your breath because the footage was purchased and promptly locked away and is now the subject of a legal tug of war.
+However, there is some hope that one day fans will be able to watch the first Super Bowl since in 2005 a Pennsylvania man found a home movie in his attic that his father recorded off their home TV of the original broadcast.
+HOWEVER, don’t hold your breath because the footage was purchased and promptly locked away and is now the subject of a legal tug-of-war.

 There is a major myth that in major cities the sewage is known to back up during the Super Bowl Halftime show for all the people that have been holding it during the games.
 It is not clear if this is a real problem or not.

-Only once in Super Bowl history has a member of the losing team been awarded the title of MVP when in 1971 cowboys line-backer Chuck Howley won the title for intercepting two passes and forcing a fumble.
+Only once in Super Bowl history has a member of the losing team been awarded the title of Super Bowl MVP when in 1971 Cowboys linebacker Chuck Howley won the title for intercepting two passes and forcing a fumble.

 Super Bowl XXX had some technical difficulties when the official Super Bowl website was blocked in many places due to its unfortunate “XXX” title.